HL7/davinci-alerts/source/pages/guidance.md

 `POST [base]Communication/$process-message`

 {% include examplebutton_default.html example="notify-example" b_title = "Click Here To See Example PUSH Notification Notification" %}

+### Reliable Delivery

+Note to Balloters: We are actively seeking input on what expectations should be defined for error handling and and whether there is a need to support ["reliable delivery"]
+{:.note-to-balloters}

 ## FHIR Messaging